2600Malmo/Archive/README.md

 2600 meetings exist as a forum for all interested in technology to meet and talk about events in technology-land, learn and teach.
 Meetings are open to anyone of any age or level of expertise.

-# Hacktoberfest
-It is this time of the year again.
-Both our repos are participating in Hacktoberfest this year.
-Feel free to submit your PR's!

 ## Next meeting

 Join us on our next meeting on the first Friday of the month at Foo Café!